odys-z/antson/README.md

 more complex, data user will have to explain the structure, otherwise it won't been deserialized properly.
 Then the (de)serializer will getting complicate.
-The down side of this is your architecture will turn into mess because you can't separate the protocol layer from the application's business handling.
+The down side of this is your architecture will turn into mess because you can't separate the protocol layer from the application's business handling - your massage parsing depends on business logics.

 For java or c# data type, the structure is supported at language level.
 The server and client should talk on the same data type and exchange object at ease.
+To achieve this, typed data should been deserialized transparently, and exchanged between the client and server.
+If you are comfort with MS .net webservice framework, you are not supprised with this idea.

 [Gson](https://github.com/google/gson) is a good try to go further.
 But the method is still not enough.
 The main weakness is it's not smart enough - it doesn't handle